Cybersecurity

 What roles should an incident response team include?

-Every incident response team requires three core functions: the Incident Commander (decision-maker), Technical Lead (containment executor), and Scribe (timeline documenter).
+Incident response team roles divide into three core functions: the Incident Commander (decision-maker), Technical Lead (containment executor), and Scribe (timeline documenter).
 Larger organizations add Legal Counsel, Public Relations, HR, and external forensics as Strategic-tier roles.
-The core three are non-negotiable regardless of organization size [NIST SP 800-61 Rev. 3].
+Drawing on NIST SP 800-61 Rev. 3 and CISA IR Playbook guidance, these three functions are the practical minimum for any organization size, though Rev. 3 also emphasizes right-sizing the overall incident response program to the organization’s scale.

 Does the Incident Commander need to be technical?

-The IC needs sufficient technical understanding to evaluate options presented by the Technical Lead, but NIST SP 800-61 Rev. 3 emphasizes communication and coordination skills over deep technical expertise for the IC role.
+The IC needs sufficient technical understanding to evaluate options presented by the Technical Lead, but practitioner consensus, informed by NIST SP 800-61 Rev. 3, holds that communication and coordination skills matter more than deep technical expertise for the IC role.
 The IC does not need to be the strongest engineer.
-A VP of Engineering with broad infrastructure knowledge outperforms a senior developer with deep but narrow expertise because the IC role demands decision-making speed across **6-8 parallel workstreams** during a major incident [SANS 2024 Incident Response Survey].
+A VP of Engineering with broad infrastructure knowledge typically outperforms a senior developer with deep but narrow expertise because the IC role demands decision-making speed across multiple parallel workstreams during a major incident.

 Who should serve as Incident Commander in a small organization?

-The IT Director or Security Manager typically serves as IC in organizations with fewer than 50 employees, as recommended by NIST SP 800-61 Rev. 3 for organizations without dedicated security operations centers.
+The IT Director or Security Manager typically serves as IC in organizations without dedicated security operations, based on practitioner guidance in NIST SP 800-61 Rev. 3 and the CISA IR Playbook.
 The CEO should not serve as IC due to the conflict between business impact concerns and cold containment decisions.
 The IC requires someone who prioritizes stopping the threat over preserving revenue during the containment window.

 When should we bring in external legal counsel during an incident?

 Immediately upon suspecting a data breach involving PII or PHI exposure.
 Your incident response plan should list outside counsel’s contact information in the Strategic-tier contact list with a pre-signed engagement letter.
-Waiting to find and retain counsel during an active incident adds 24-48 hours to your notification timeline [HIPAA 164.408].
+Waiting to find and retain counsel during an active incident adds 24 to 48 hours to your notification timeline (HIPAA 45 CFR 164.404 individual notification; 164.408 HHS notification).

 What is a RACI matrix for incident response?

-A RACI matrix documents who is Responsible (executes), Accountable (approves), Consulted (advises), and Informed (receives updates) for each incident response activity.
+Incident response team roles map to a RACI matrix documenting who is Responsible (executes), Accountable (approves), Consulted (advises), and Informed (receives updates) for each response activity.
 The matrix eliminates ambiguity during high-pressure situations.
-Auditors reviewing SOC 2 CC7.3 look for RACI documentation mapping roles to specific response activities [AICPA TSC CC7.3].
+Auditors reviewing SOC 2 AICPA TSC CC7.3 look for RACI documentation mapping roles to specific response activities.

 How do we handle the IC role if one person serves as both IC and Technical Lead?

-Combining IC and Technical Lead is acceptable in startups with three or fewer technical staff, with **62% of organizations** under 100 employees operating in this dual-role configuration [SANS 2024 Incident Response Survey].
+Combining IC and Technical Lead is acceptable in startups with three or fewer technical staff.
+This dual-role configuration is common among smaller organizations.
 The risk: the moment the IC starts typing commands, situational awareness drops.
 Mitigate by assigning the Scribe to verbally confirm all decisions before the IC shifts to technical execution.
 If budget allows, pre-engage a fractional CISO or incident response retainer to fill the IC role during real incidents.